maoueh/cookbook-gitlab/doc/development_vagrant.md

     mount.nfs: mount to NFS server '.../cookbook-gitlab/vagrant' failed: timed out, giving up

+If you get errors about installing the pg gem, or missing make.
+Make sure to install the build-essentials package.

+    vagrant ssh
+    sudo apt-get install build-essentials

 After starting the server, you may not be able to log in to the GitLab web interface or you might see ActiveRecord errors.
 If this happens, the database may not have been seeded properly.
 Try logging in to the VM and running the tasks manually:

     vagrant ssh